 Some countries have their own requirements for taking the SAT.
 These may have to do with acceptable forms of identification and registration options, among other things.

-Each year, we administer the SAT outside the U.S. in October, December, March, and May.
-SAT Subject Tests will also be administered in June 2021.
+Each year, we administer the SAT outside the U.S. in August, October, December, March, and May.

 The AP Program